Frequently Asked Questions

 What if my car’s not in very good condition?

 You can scrap any car with the Scrap Car Network no matter what condition it’s in.
 We buy any car.
-We’re scrap car people, not classic car collectors, so it doesn’t even matter if your scrap car is completely written off or burnt out!
+We’re scrap car people, not classic car collectors, so it doesn’t even matter if your scrap car is completely written off!

 Who will collect my scrapped car?